 1. Perform a striptease with selfies.

 Kick off a sexting session that involves removing clothing layer by layer.
 Begin with a photo of your body from an angle that only shows your lips and upper body.
 Include a message to your lover with the photo that sparks intrigue like, “want to see more of me?”
 With each picture you send, slide your clothing off inch by inch.
 This will keep your partner’s attention and have them anticipating what they will see when the next photo comes through to their phone.
-You can even request for your partner to send you...
+You can even request for your partner to send you photos of their reaction to you...

 Adapted from The New Sex Bible.